 \section{Abstract}

-Markov bridges may be useful models in finance to describe situations in which information on the underlying processes is known in advance.
-However, within the framework of optimal stopping problems, Markov bridges are inherently challenging processes as they are time-inhomogeneous and account for explosive drifts.
-Consequently, few results are known in the literature of optimal stopping theory related to Markov bridges, all of them confined to the simplistic Brownian bridge.

-In this paper we make a rigorous analysis of the existence and characterization of the free boundary related to the optimal stopping problem that maximizes the mean of an Ornstein--Uhlenbeck bridge.
+We make a rigorous analysis of the existence and characterization of the free boundary related to the optimal stopping problem that maximizes the mean of an Ornstein--Uhlenbeck bridge.
 The result includes the Brownian bridge problem as a limit case.
-The methodology hereby presented relies on a time-space transformation that casts the original problem into a more tractable one with infinite horizon and a Brownian motion underneath.
-We conclude by commenting on two different numerical algorithms to compute the free-boundary equation and discuss illustrative cases that shed light on the boundary's shape.
-In particular, the free boundary does not generally share the monotonicity of the Brownian bridge case.
+The methodology hereby presented relies on a time-space transformation that casts the original problem into a more tractable one with an infinite horizon and a Brownian motion underneath.
+We comment on two different numerical algorithms to compute the free-boundary equation and discuss illustrative cases that shed light on the boundary's shape.
+In particular, the free boundary generally does not share the monotonicity of the Brownian bridge case.

 \begin{flushleft} \textbf{Keywords:} Free-boundary problem; Optimal stopping; Ornstein--Uhlenbeck bridge; Time-inhomogeneity. \end{flushleft}